Commute by Bicycle

 The first question to ask yourself is, "How fast can I ride?"
 If you can easily average 20 mph over the course of your commute, a 20-mile commute will take you an hour to an hour and fifteen minutes depending on conditions.
 This question is kindred to the question, "How much time can I devote to my commute?"
 If you are an accomplished triathlete or bicycle racer and can easily average 25 mph in a headwind and pouring rain, and you can spend 2 hours each way on your commute, then it is okay if you live 50 miles or so away from work.

-I have been commuting by bicycle for about 11 years now.
+I have been commuting by bicycle for many years now.
 I have bounced off the door of a Mercedes and done a shoulder roll across the trunk of a Chevy, and I have had other automotive confrontations, and I have suffered only temporary bruising.
 Knock on wood, I haven't had such a confrontation in several years.
 If you would like to be like me in this regard, I have a few pointers for you.

 - Wear bright-colored clothing, reflective material, and lights, and take it for granted that many drivers still will not see you.
 That's why you should stay alert instead of listening to your i-Pod.
 Remember, too, that even if you make eye contact with a driver, that doesn't necessarily mean they actually see you.